elCorsaiR/InvoiceOnline/README.md

 ## Use

 1. Download this repo
 1. Open `index.html` in a browser
+1. Add line items and fill out each line's detail..
+Adding a new line item uses the prior lines item price.
-1. Fill out invoice and print
+1. Print and send
+1. Profit!

 Optionally, you could have the 2nd step above be "put in web accessible directory", but this app works both with and with a web server.
 The simplicity of just HTML/CSS/JavaScript!!